 In addition to those ubiquitous smartphones, some companies have security cameras hidden around the premises.
 Do not think you can sneak off to the janitor’s closet for a tryst with an inebriated co-worker and not get caught.

 There are some more things you should consider not doing at the office holiday party ahead.
 Keep reading so you know what they are.

-If you really hate office parties and are tempted to pass this year, make sure attendance isn’t mandatory.
+If you really are tempted to pass this year, make sure attendance to the party isn’t mandatory.
 There are some companies where all employees are expected to make an appearance and those who don’t are likely to find their future with the firm cut short.
 Find out how important it is to make an appearance at the party before you beg off with an excuse.

-Maybe you think you could do your boss’s job better than s/he does.
+Maybe you think you could do your boss’ job better than he does.
 Maybe you’re planning to bolt for a competitor after the first of the year and take all your clients with you.
-Maybe you had a one-night stand with someone from human resources last summer.
+Or maybe you had a one-night stand with someone from human resources last summer.
 Stay sober enough not to share any of these at the office party.